mz-mc/website/content/english/services/government-relations/index.md

 <i class="fa fa-check"></i> Foreign government assistance in China

+<i class="fa fa-check"></i> NGO law monitoring and compliance

 </div>
 <br>

 #### Foreign Governments in China
-MZMC helps businesses and industry associations to work with foreign government commerce and agricultural ministries in China to leverage their resources in cooperative marketing efforts.
-We also assist agricultural and trade offices of forgign governments in China to effectively collaborate with industry and media to expand awareness and recognition of their country's products.
-Governments offices in China we've worked closely with over the years include those of the United States, Chile, Peru, Ecuador, and Germany, among others.
+MZMC helps businesses and industry associations work with foreign government commerce and agricultural ministries in China to leverage their resources in cooperative marketing efforts.
+We also assist agricultural and trade offices of forgign governments in China to effectively collaborate with industry and media to expand awareness of their country's products.
+Government offices in China we have worked closely with over the years include those of the United States, Chile, Peru, Ecuador, Mexico, South Africa, Italy, and Thailand, among others.